Muchechetere/SEEDS-Dashboard/README.md

 # SEEDS-Dashboard
-Topic modeling and analysis of green software engineering articles using BERTopic and refining topic labels using LLaMA2
+Topic modeling and analysis of Green Software Engineering articles using BERTopic and refining topic labels using LLaMA2